Does It Work For The Canadian Government?

 Article 2. states the opposite.
 “The Canadian health care system was

-.”
+necessary and hospital physician services.”
 To that end, each of Canada’s 10

 provinces and three territories finance and run a statewide health insurance